rfhb/ctrdata/README.md

 hist (result$startdate, breaks = "years")
 ```

-9. Retrieve additional trials from other register and check for duplicates
+* Retrieve additional trials from other register and check for duplicates
 ```R
 getCTRdata(queryterm = "cancer&recr=Open&type=Intr&age=0", register = "CTGOV")
 uniquetrialsCTRdata()
 ```

-10. Do more - suggestions

-* Inspect database contents for example using [Robomongo](http://www.robomongo.org)

-* Analyse time trends of numbers and features of clinical trials
+* Do more, for example inspect database contents for example using [Robomongo](http://www.robomongo.org) or analyse time trends of numbers and features of clinical trials

 ## Acknowledgements